csabapalfi/awesome-pagespeed-metrics/README.md

 * Are the interactions smooth and natural, free of lag and jank?

 ---

+content below is being updated to match latest metrics...

 ## 🔜 happening? - first pixel on the screen?